Tischler graphs of critically fixed rational maps and their applications: Introduction

 \section{Introduction}

 Fix an integer $d\geq 2$, and let $\Rat_d[\C]$ be the space of all rational maps of degree $d$ with complex coefficients.
-Each function $f\in \Rat_d[\C]$ may be viewed as a self-map $f:\CDach\to\CDach$ of the Riemann sphere $\CDach$.
+Each function $f\in \Rat_d[\C]$ may be viewed as a self-map $f\colon\CDach\to\CDach$ of the Riemann sphere $\CDach$.
 For $n\in\N$, we define $f^n=f \circ f \circ \cdots \circ f$ to be the $n$-fold composition of $f$ with itself, called the \emph{$n$-th iterate of $f$}.
-The iterates of $f$ yield a holomorphic dynamical system on $\CDach$.
-One of the most important open problems in holomorphic dynamics is to describe (or distinguish) the different maps within a particular family of rational maps in combinatorial terms with the ultimate goal of better understanding the structure of the space $\Rat_d[\C]$.
+The iterates of $f$ yield a holomorphic dynamical system on~$\CDach$.
+One of the main challenges in the field is to describe (and distinguish) dynamically different maps within a particular family of rational maps in combinatorial terms, with the ultimate goal of better understanding the structure of the parameter space $\Rat_d[\C]$.

-For an $f\in \Rat_d[\C]$, we denote by $C_f$ the set of critical points of $f$, that is, points $z\in\CDach$ at which $f$ is not locally injective.
-By the Riemann-Hurwitz formula, $f$ has $2d-2$ critical points when counted with multiplicity.
-We also denote by $P_f:=\bigcup_{n=1}^{\infty} f^n(C_f)$ the \emph{postcritical set} of $f$.
-The rational map $f$ is said to be \emph{postcritically-finite} if $\#P_f<\infty$, that is, each critical point has finite orbit.
-Over 100 years ago, Fatou and Julia established the fact that the global dynamical behavior of $f$ is controlled by the forward orbits of the critical points of $f$, see for instance \cite{Milnor_Book}.
+For a rational map $f\colon \CDach\to \CDach$, we denote by $C_f$ the set of all critical points of $f$, that is, points $c\in\CDach$ at which $f$ is not locally injective.
+By the Riemann--Hurwitz formula, $f$ has $2\deg(f)-2$ critical points when counted with multiplicity.
+Over 100 years ago, Fatou and Julia established that the global dynamical behavior of $f$ is controlled by the orbits of its critical points; see, for instance, \cite{Milnor_Book}.
+We denote by $P_f:=\bigcup_{n=1}^{\infty} f^n(C_f)$ the \emph{postcritical set} of $f$.
+The rational map $f$ is said to be \emph{postcritically-finite} if the cardinality $\#P_f$ is finite, in other words, if every critical point of $f$ has a finite orbit under iteration.
 The set of fixed points of $f$ is denoted by $\fix(f)$.
-From the holomorphic fixed point formula, $\#\fix(f)=d+1$, if counted with multiplicity.
+From the holomorphic fixed point formula \cite[Lemma 12.1]{Milnor_Book}, $\#\fix(f)=\deg(f)+1$ if counted with multiplicity.

-In this article, we study properties of \emph{critically fixed rational maps}, that is, rational maps $f: \CDach\to\CDach$ for which $C_f\subset \fix(f)$, so that each critical point of $f$ is also a fixed-point of $f$.
+In this article, we study properties of critically fixed rational maps.

+\begin{definition*} A rational map $f\colon \CDach\to\CDach$ is said to be \emph{critically fixed} if $C_f\subset \fix(f)$, that is, if every critical point of $f$ is also a fixed point of $f$. \end{definition*}